wp-plugins/countdown-clock/readme.txt

 6. Select the "Event type"; either preset events like "Holiday" - "Christmas"
 7. Or your own event, e.g. "Celebration" - "Birthday",
 8. Important: please "save" after each drop-down selection,
-9. Full customized event: select the "My Countdown" event type, save settings, and choose "My Countdown" in the countdown drop-down and save the setting
+9. Full customized event: select the "My Countdown" event type, save settings, then from "Countdown" dropdown choose "My Countdown", again save setting.
-10. Send us and email with any problems to widgets at mycountdown.org, we will make efforst to solve the problem
+10. Email any problems to widgets at mycountdown.org
 11. Please rate our plugin!

 == Screenshots ==